Smoothie King Center: History

 In 1999, the arena's first tenant, the New Orleans Brass ice hockey team of the ECHL played their first home game in the arena.
-The team played in the arena their last three seasons.
+The team played their final three seasons in the arena.
 When the New Orleans Hornets arrived in 2002, they persuaded the state government to demand that the Brass foot the cost of converting the arena between basketball and hockey configurations.
 That expense was more than the Brass were willing to pay, and they were forced to fold due to the lack of another suitable arena.

 The Hornets played their first game at the Smoothie King Center versus the Utah Jazz on October 30, 2002.
+The Jazz had called New Orleans home from 1974 to 1979.

-The New Orleans VooDoo, of the Arena Football League (AFL), began playing their home games in the arena starting in February 2004.
+The New Orleans VooDoo, of the Arena Football League (AFL), began playing their home games in the arena in February 2004.

 Following Hurricane Katrina on August 29, 2005, medical operations that had previously been housed in the Superdome were moved to the Arena.
-Medical personnel had been working in an area of the Superdome with poor lighting, leaking ceilings and soggy carpet.
+Medical personnel had been working in an area of the Superdome with poor lighting, leaking ceilings, and soggy carpet.
 The Arena's design was tested in 1996 by CPP, a wind engineering consulting firm, so it fared far better than the Superdome during the storm and was in better condition to house sensitive medical operations.
 Thus, unlike the Superdome, the Arena reopened to activities only one month after the storm.
 On March 8, 2006, the Hornets played their first home game at the arena since Hurricane Katrina and the start of the 2005–06 season.
 A sellout crowd of 17,744 watched the Los Angeles Lakers defeat the Hornets, 113–107.